jashrathod/jashrathod.github.io/_posts/2021-06-03-diving-deep-into-linear-regression-and-polynomial-regression.md

 # Stochastic Gradient Descent (SGD)

-We need to optimize _wi_ and _b_ towards the optimal coefficients and thus obtain results as close to the actual values.
+We need to optimize $$w_i$$ and $$b$$ towards the optimal coefficients and thus obtain results as close to the actual values.
 In order to do so, we use optimizers.
 These optimizers employ the use of mathematical functions to move the coefficient values closer to the optimal values as it trains.
 There are a number of optimizers that we can use.
 But, let's look at one to understand how an optimizer works.
 The one we will be focusing on is Stochastic Gradient Descent (SGD).

-Let _L_ be a loss function (could be any one of the 3 mentioned above or even other than these).
+Let $$L$$ be a loss function (could be any one of the 3 mentioned above or even other than these).
 The mathematical equation for this is:

+$$ w_i \leftarrow w_i - \eta \frac{\partial L}{\partial w_i}

-Where _η_ is the step size (also called learning rate) and it is multiplied with the partial derivative of the loss function with respect to the coefficient that is being updated.
+Where $$η$$ is the step size (also called learning rate) and it is multiplied with the partial derivative of the loss function with respect to the coefficient that is being updated.

 The beauty of this equation is that without any human intervention, as training proceeds, it will optimize the coefficients.
 It does so by minimizing the loss function.
 Thus, this process is also called **"Minimizing the Loss Function"**.